 KWG Resources Inc. ("KWG" or the "Company") is an incorporated entity domiciled in Canada.
 The Company's registered office is located at 141 Adelaide St. West, Suite 240, Toronto, Ontario, M5H 3L5.
-KWG is involved in the exploration and evaluation of base metals and in the development of a transportation link to access the remote areas where these are located.
+KWG is involved in the exploration and evaluation of base metals and in the development of a transportation and utilities link to service, access and convey mine production from the remote areas where these are located.
 It has interests in properties located in Canada.
 It also has interests in certain technology relating to the production of chromium iron alloys.
 It was incorporated under the laws of Quebec on August 21, 1937 and continued under the Canada Business Corporations Act effective June 15, 2016.